Annie May Alston Lewis

 Annie May Alston Lewis (November 26, 1917—March 9, 2006) was a theological librarian affiliated with the Churches of Christ.
 She earned a B.A. in English from Harding College in 1939, a B.S. in Library Science from George Peabody College in 1943, an A.M. from the University of Chicago in 1952, and an M.A. from Harding Graduate School of Religion in 1967.
-Lewis was Assistant Professor of English at Harding College, 1944–47; Librarian at Harding College, 1947–54 and 1956–62; and Librarian at the Harding Graduate School of Religion, 1962-1983.
+Lewis was assistant professor of English at Harding College, 1944–47; Librarian at Harding College, 1947–54 and 1956–62; and Librarian at the Harding Graduate School of Religion, 1962–1983.

 Early life

 Annie May Alston was born in Henning, Tennessee, November 26, 1917.
 She attended David Lipscomb College for two years and then graduated from Harding College, now Harding University, in 1939 with a degree in English.
 Alston taught in public schools for several years and completed a B.S. in library science at George Peabody College in 1943.

-In 1944 Alston began teaching English at Harding College and served as head librarian there from 1947-1952.
+In 1944 Alston began teaching English at Harding College and served as head librarian there from 1947 to 1952.
 During these years in the summers, she worked on and completed an A.M. from the University of Chicago in 1952.
-After a leave of absence, she returned to Harding and was the head librarian from 1956-1962.
+After a leave of absence, she returned to Harding and was the head librarian from 1956 to 1962.

 In 1962 Alston moved to Memphis, Tennessee, to become the head librarian at the Harding University Graduate School of Religion, now Harding School of Theology.
 While working full-time as librarian, she completed an M.A. at the Graduate School in 1967.

 On November 23, 1978, Alston married Jack P. Lewis, fellow professor at the Harding Graduate School of Religion.